jrreap/CCSA-Dev-Team/README.md

 Garrett:
 - Finish research on Hagley page
-- Search for more hotels?
+- Gather more research for eats.html
 - Get (more) Hagley Photos

 Sam:

-- Begin Work On Speech
 - Gather more research for eats.html
 - Get Hagley Photos

 Max
 - Get Winterthur Photos
-- Being Work On Speech
+- Gather more research for eats.html